tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

     if Mix.env == :prod do
       ~s(link rel="stylesheet" href="#{static_path(conn, "/css/app.css")}")
     else
-      # CSS is not extracted into output bundles in development
+      # CSS is not extracted into separate files in development
       ""
     end
   end